-- A. Child means a biological, adopted, or foster child, a stepchild, a legal ward, or a child of a person standing in loco parentis who is: (1) Under eighteen years of age; or (2) eighteen years of age or older and incapable of self-care because of a mental or physical disability. - B. Grandparent means a parent of a parent of an employee. - C. Parent means a biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was a child. - D. "Parent-in-law" means a parent of the spouse or domestic partner of an employee. - E. "Spouse" or "Domestic partner" means the partner of an employee, whether same or different gender. - Section 10.2 Accrual Rate.
+- A. Child means a biological, adopted, or foster child, a stepchild, a legal ward, or a child of a person standing in loco parentis who is: (1) Under eighteen years of age; or (2) eighteen years of age or older and incapable of self-care because of a mental or physical disability. - B. Grandparent means a parent of a parent of an employee.

+C. Parent means a biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was a child.

+- D. "Parent-in-law" means a parent of the spouse or domestic partner of an employee. - E. "Spouse" or "Domestic partner" means the partner of an employee, whether same or different gender.

+Section 10.2 Accrual Rate.
 A uniform plan for sick leave with pay shall be granted to eligible Health Department employees.
 All benefit eligible employees shall accrue sick leave benefits at the rate of .04616 hours for each hour on regular pay status, up to a maximum of eight hours per month.
-Employees will accrue sick leave on an hourly basis to begin the first of the month following the date of employment.
+Employees will accrue sick leave on an hourly basis to begin from the date of hire in a leave-eligible position.
 There shall be no limit to the number of sick leave hours an employee may accrue.
-Should an employee resign in good standing, separate for non-disciplinary medical reason, or be laid off, and return to County employment within two years, all accrued sick leave hours will be restored. - Sick leave credit may be used for the following reasons: - a.
+Should an employee resign in good standing, separate for non-disciplinary medical reason, or be laid off, and return to County employment within two years, all accrued sick leave hours will be restored.

+Sick leave credit may be used for the following reasons:

+- a.
 Illness or injury which has incapacitated the employee from performing regular duties. - b.
 Disability due to pregnancy and/or childbirth. - c.
 Medical or dental appointments. - d.
 Pursuant to RCW 49.12.270, accrued sick leave or other paid time off including vacation or personal holidays at the employee's discretion may be used to care for: A child of the employee who has a health condition that requires treatment or supervision; a spouse, domestic partner, parent, parent-in-law, or grandparent of an employee who has a serious health condition or an emergency condition.

-Section 10.3 Employees may use sick leave and other paid leave for family medical reasons as provided by federal law, King County Code (KCC 3.12.220) and the Washington Family Care Act (RCW 49.12.265 - 49.12.370) and amendments thereto.
+Section 10.3 Family and Medical Leave.
+Up to eighteen weeks of unpaid leave will be granted in a rolling twelve (12) month period (a rolling twelve (12) month period as measured backwards from the date an employee starts Family and Medical Leave).
+Family and Medical Leave benefits shall be as provided in the King County Family and Medical Leave Ordinance (KCC 3.12.220 and Personnel Guidelines 14.4.5) and administered in accordance with the King County Personnel Guidelines.
+The County agrees to maintain existing Family and Medical Leave benefits during the terms of this Agreement.
+The employing Department will maintain its contribution for health benefits for the employee during the period of family and medical leave.
+Employees may use sick leave and other paid leave for family medical reasons as provided by federal law, King County Code (KCC 3.12.220) and the Washington Family Care Act (RCW 49.12.265 - 49.12.370) and amendments thereto.
 As between KCC 3.12.220 and the Washington Family Care Act (WFCA), where the WFCA provides greater benefits to the employee, the provisions of the WFCA shall govern.
 Otherwise, KCC 3.12.220 shall apply.